National Agricultural Literacy Curriculum Matrix

 In this lesson students will use the story The Little Red Hen to learn about wheat production and bread making.
 Students will thresh their own wheat and grind it into flour to make bread.

-- The Little Red Hen book or story
+- The Little Red Hen story

 - From Wheat to Bread by Kristin Thoennes Keller